habentg/ft_transcendence/Resources/TO-DO.md

 NEW -  to do:
-1. chat notification - toast
+1. chat notification - toast : Completed
-2. show error - toast
+2. show error - toast : Completed
-3. chat UI
+3. chat UI : Completed
 4.